hofbi/dev-tools/README.md

 When files are deleted or renamed, check that no remaining tracked file still references the old path.
 Searches for both the full repo-relative path and the basename of deleted files.
-This catches broken cross-references in comments, documentation, configs, and build files.
+This catches broken cross-references in dead code such as comments, documentation, and configs.

 ### `check-max-one-sentence-per-line`